-The best way to see Glacier National Park is by hiking into the backcountry.
+The best way to see Glacier National Park in Montana is by hiking into the backcountry.
 These six long-distance treks reveal the park’s incredible scenery while challenging even the most experienced hikers.

 Glacier National Park has earned a reputation as a hiker’s paradise, thanks to the solitude of many of its hiking trails, which meander miles and miles away from the nearest roads.
 Hikers also appreciate the beauty of the park’s natural features, which include numerous mountain peaks and some of the most accessible glaciers in the United States.